m0ru/bak/03_01_hevner.md

 The paper states that a lot of the research surrounding information systems can be described as design- and/or behavioral science.

-It roughly defines \textbf{behavioral science} with regard to IS-research as concerned with the analysis of the interactions of people and technology, with the goal of uncovering "truths" and predicting or explaining phenomena surrounding these interactions.
+It roughly defines **behavioral science** with regard to IS-research as concerned with the analysis of the interactions of people and technology, with the goal of uncovering "truths" and predicting or explaining phenomena surrounding these interactions.

-In comparison, Hevner et al describe \textbf{design science} as concerned with problem solving and construction with the background that doing so leads to understanding the addressed "wicked" problem[^fn:wicked].
-It diffentiates itself from \textbf{routine design} by addressing problems without existing best-practices/requisite knowledge and solves them unique/innovative ways, or improves efficiency.
+In comparison, Hevner et al describe **design science** as concerned with problem solving and construction with the background that doing so leads to understanding the addressed "wicked" problem[^fn:wicked].
+It diffentiates itself from **routine design** by addressing problems without existing best-practices/requisite knowledge and solves them unique/innovative ways, or improves efficiency.
 By doing so, new knowledge is contributed to the foundations and methodolgies.
 Design-science usually also produces prototypes instead of full-grown systems.

 [^fn:wicked]: Here, "wicked" problems (Brooks 1987, 1996; Rittel, Webber 1984) are defined as those with unstable requirements, ill-defined environmental contexts, complex interactions among subcomponents of problem and solution, an inherent flexibility to change design processes and artifacts and a critical dependence on human cognitive abilities (e.g. creativity) and social abilities (e.g. teamwork) for effective solutions}